ROSEN, A LONGSTANDING LAW FIRM, Encourages Alphabet Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – GOOG, GOOGL

-/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Alphabet Inc. (NASDAQ: GOOG, GOOGL), the parent company of Google, between February 4, 2020 and January 23, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Alphabet Inc. GOOG GOOGL))), the parent company of Google, between February 4, 2020 and January 23, 2023, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 15, 2023.

 SO WHAT: If you purchased Alphabet securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.